epctex-support/facebookads-scraper/README.md

 If you would like to scrape a specific advertiser then just open its profile on the website, copy and paste the link as one of the **startUrl**.

 ### Compute Unit Consumption
-The actor optimized to run blazing fast and scrape many as properties as possible.
+The actor optimized to run blazing fast and scrape many as ads as possible.
 Therefore, it forefronts all advertisement detail requests.
-If actor doesn't block very often it'll scrape 100 properties in 10 minutes with ~0.8-0.9 compute units.
+If actor doesn't block very often it'll scrape 100 ads in 2 minutes with ~0.15-0.20 compute units.

 ### Future Improvements
 - Performance optimizations